Complete Selling a House with Solar Panels Guide

 This led to a rise in popularity which leasing companies then took advantage of.
 If you were happy to lease your roof for 25 years, you would get free electricity and then the company would collect the feed-in tariff.

-Although the scheme came to an end in 2019, it was replaced with the Smart Export Guarantee in early 2020 which is much less profitable option.
+Although the scheme came to an end in 2019, it was replaced with the Smart Export Guarantee in early 2020, which is a much less profitable option.
+That, mixed with them being an increasingly more affordable option with increased competition in the space, has led to a sharp increase in homes with solar panels.

 Is there a problem with selling a house with solar panels?